Skip to main content

 • “Edit: forgot to mention the artwork!”

-• “Graphics are okay, could be better.”
+• “The graphics are okay, but they could be better.”

 • “Meh graphics.”